-- In more recent times, the dark practices, connections, and inexplicable ‘suicide’ of Jeffrey Epstein–which the mainstream media patently avoided investigating.
+- In more recent times, the dark practices, connections and inexplicable ‘suicide’ of Jeffrey Epstein–which the mainstream media patently avoided investigating or bringing attention to.

 - The annual Bohemian Grove gathering, in which global leaders of finance, politics, culture, and media gather to perform ancient occult rituals before a giant statue–which is widely regarded to represent the demon Moloch.
 Alex Jones was able to record a documentary containing (albeit poor quality) footage of these rituals.
 The opening for episode 8, season 5 in House of Cards also makes reference to Bohemian Grove–through the actor of Kevin Spacey, who in his own life, is well connected to the global child trafficking elite.

 - The inversion agenda, which has upended virtually all good and natural pre-existing notions of race, sex, gender, family, and beauty.